Loading…

 Any application relating to:

-Any application which does not fall, or does not fall exclusively, within the description in Band 1 and does not fall within any description in Band 2A to 2E.
-None.
+Band 3 Any application which does not fall, or does not fall exclusively, within the description in Band 1 and does not fall within the description in Band 2A or 2B NoneF5]

 2. —(1) In paragraph 1, “specified activity” means any activity falling within item 1 (deposits within the UK marine licensing area etc ), 7 (construction, alteration or improvement of works etc) or 8 (use of vehicle to remove substances etc) of section 66(1) of the Act, but does not include any such activity where it is—